Go Back

 • 1/4 teaspoon ground black pepper

-• Pinch of red pepper flakes optional, for gentle warmth
+• Pinch red pepper flakes optional

 • 1/4 teaspoon sea salt

-• 3 tablespoons robust extra virgin olive oil for finishing
+• 3 tablespoons robust extra-virgin olive oil for finishing

 Instructions